SC dismisses PIL against appointment of former CBI spl dir Asthana as DG civil aviation security

 The Supreme Court Thursday dismissed a PIL challenging the appointment of former CBI special director Rakesh Asthana as director general of the Bureau of Civil Aviation Security (BCAS).

-A bench headed by Chief Justice Ranjan Gogoi refused to entertain the plea filed by lawyer M L Sharma challenging Asthana's appointment in BCAS.
+"Multiple causes of action have been combined, one having no connection with the other", said a bench headed by Chief Justice Ranjan Gogoi while refusing to entertain the plea filed by lawyer M L Sharma.

+"You can't bring everything under the sky in a PIL under Article 32.
+Can these prayers together be adjudicated upon in a PIL.
+You have mixed multiple issues," said the bench, also comprising Justices Deepak Gupta and Sanjiv Khanna, while dismissing the plea.

+Referring to the prayers, the bench said the first one sought quashing of appointment of Asthana and second demanded suspension of Asthana.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)